adonix-org/postrise/README.md

     </picture>
 </a>

 Get connected *FAST* with **Postrise**, a thread-safe library for Java developers to acquire pooled JDBC connections from PostgreSQL servers.
 Postrise provides a simple, object-oriented solution to configuring data sources and encourages secure access.
-The event-based architecture also enables subscriptions to data source lifecycles.
+This event-based architecture also enables subscriptions to data source lifecycles.

 ![Code](./img/code.png)